BergQuester/v8tr.github.io/_drafts/2019-02-01-collection-view-cells-dynamic-height.md

     </a>
 </p>

 First 4 cells look fine, while the rest do not fit the screen.

+You'll notice numerous debugger warnings, saying that "The item width must be less than the width of the UICollectionView ...".
 This reveals the need to constraint the cells horizontally to let them grow into multiple lines.

 ### Enabling Vertical Self-Sizing